stombeur/open-eid/README.md

 - Read eID card content using URL or Chrome extension

+The app has been tested on Windows and Mac OS with belgian e-ID cards.

 *Windows and Mac versions are not synchronized about features or output format.*

 ## Project goals